Naomi Bangura

 Not a stranger to the stage, you may have recently seen her as Betty Haynes in Theatre in the Country’s production of White Christmas, or your children may have seen her at their schools in a touring production of The Tempest in 2020 and 2022!

 When not writing, you can find her online on her Dungeons and Dragons podcast and stream, Tabletop Tiddies, which is live on twitch weekly, or locally teaching pottery at Stablehands Pottery.
-If not occupied with the aforementioned projects, she is likely answering the Gallery 7 phone or helping you with tickets at the box office!
+If not occupied with the aforementioned projects, she is likely answering Gallery 7 Theatre's phone or helping you with tickets at the box office!

 Shannon Tauber